RREYESAL/HVScanTool/README.md

 5.The 7 main parameters.
 To create the 7 main plots in a special format you need the summary root files ("barrel" and "endcap") and run DrawingOUFlow.C.
 This macro create 7 png files from 7 TCanvas.
 Do root -l DrawingOUFlow.C and you get it.

-6.The Workind Point (WP) per channel is computed from the set of rolls in the HV channel and it is defined as
+6.The Working Point (WP) per channel is computed from the set of rolls in the HV channel and it is defined as

     if  (MAX(wp)_roll - MIN(wp)_roll)_ch < 100 V -> WP_ch = < WP_rolls >_ch